basharfkhan/basharfkhan/README.md

 ---

 A Data Scientist on a adventuring through the world of Data and exploring the Insights it can provide.
-With hands-on experience in Python, SQL, Machine Learning, and Data Visualization, I've built projects ranging from **Predicting Hospital Readmissions** to **Interactive Dashboards** and **Real-Time Data Pipelines** used for **Medallion and Lambda Architectures**.
+With hands-on experience in Python, SQL, Machine Learning, and Data Visualization, I've built projects ranging from **Predicting Hospital Readmissions** to **Interactive Dashboards** and **Real-Time Data Pipelines** used for **Medallion and Lambda Architectures** and an end to end **DS_Salary_Project**.

 ---